-In order to support students and families seeking to enroll in the Diploma Program (DP), the ASM Learning Support Program will, at enrollment, advise parents of the rigorous program requirements to ensure appropriate placement and share key documents such as the "Candidate with Special Assessment Needs" requirements.

-At ASM, the Learning Support Program functions as the umbrella service coordinator for all students requiring extra support.
+In order to support students and families seeking to enroll in the Diploma Program (DP), the ASM Learning Support Program will, at enrollment, advise parents of the rigorous program requirements.
+Furthermore, students will be scheduled for MAP testing in English, Math, and Science; to ensure appropriate course placement At ASM, the Learning Support Program functions as the umbrella service coordinator for all students requiring extra support.
 The primary goal of the Learning Support Program is to ensure that the needs of all learners are identified and accommodated for.
 The Learning Support Program consists of a Learning Support Coordinator, a paraprofessional, and teaching assistant.
 The role of the Learning Support Coordinator is to administer the program, case manage students, provide professional development, and co-teach where applicable.
-The paraprofessional provides push-in and pull-out support for students, helps in translation, assists the facilitation of meetings, assists in documentation and paperwork related to the Learning Support Program, and assists teachers in differentiation strategies.
+The paraprofessional provides push-in and pull-out support for students, helps in translation, assists the facilitation of meetings, assists in documentation and paperwork related to the Learning Support Program, and assists teachers in differentiation and inclusion strategies.
 The teaching assistant provides push-in support and assists teachers in differentiation strategies.

-Through the Response to Intervention (RTI) system utilized at ASM, staff continually gather information about a student's academic performance and behavior under increasingly intensive levels of instructional support.
+Through the Response-to-Intervention (RTI) system utilized at ASM, staff continually gather information about a student's academic performance and behavior under increasingly intensive levels of instructional support.
 This data includes quarterly benchmarking results, MAP test results, progress monitoring, behavior and attendance reports, grades, and anecdotal observations.
 These data points are used as part of the process to determine whether a student has a learning disability and is eligible for disability services at ASM.
 The eligibility process consists of three steps: Referral, Evaluation and Determination of Eligibility.